nlopez39/Password-Generator/README.md

 ## Usage

 1. **Launch the App**: Open the Password Generator App on your device and click on the 'Generate Password' button.
-2. **Specify Length**: Indicate the desired length of your password which must be at least 8 characters and no more than 128.
+2. **Specify Length**: Indicate the desired length of your password which must be at least 8 and no more than 128 characters.
 3. **Set Criteria**: Answer the prompts regarding the character types you want in your password.
 Choose from options like uppercase letters, lowercase letters, numbers, and special characters.
 4. **Results**: After all the prompts are answered, you will see the password appear inside the dashed box.
 Easily copy the generated password to your clipboard and paste it wherever you need a secure password.